Skip to main content

 Each church we visited during our pilgrimage was historic and awe-inspiring.

-as the “Gastronomy Capital” because of its delicious food (my stomach was always full, and we even had leftovers to bring back to the hotel every time we went out due to the abundance of food).
+Beyond the beautiful churches and the strong Christian faith of the Ilonggo’s, this town is famous as the “Gastronomy Capital” because of its delicious food (my stomach was always full, and we even had leftovers to bring back to the hotel every time we went out due to the abundance of food).

 Nakakapagod.
 The schedule was exhausting.
 It was packed from morning to night, with performances, activities and inputs filling every hour.
 The event tried to accommodate and accomplished too many beautiful intentions for the annual meeting.
 Picture this: the program started at five in the morning and went late into the evening.
 When we returned to the hotel, all you wanted to do was lie down and sleep because you have to wake up very early again.